radareorg/radare2-book/src/disassembling/esil.md

 ### Special Instructions

 NOPs are represented as empty strings.
-As it was said previously, syscalls are marked by '$' command.
+As it was said previously, interrupts are marked by '$' command.
 For example, '0x80,$'.
-It delegates emulation from the ESIL machine to a callback which implements syscalls for a specific OS/kernel.
+It delegates emulation from the ESIL machine to a callback which implements interrupt handler for a specific OS/kernel/platform.

 Traps are implemented with the `TRAP` command.
 They are used to throw exceptions for invalid instructions, division by zero, memory read error, or any other needed by specific architectures.